geekworm-com/x735-script/README.md

 sudo dpkg -I x735-script-pkg.deb
 ```

-## Release Information for Developers
+## Release Information for Developers:
 For developers, please note the following steps to set up the necessary configurations for automated releases:

 1. Generate a "Personal Access Token" in your Github account settings with the required permissions.
 Make sure to grant the "repo" scope to enable access for repository-related actions and name it `CREATE_RELEASE_TOKEN`.